4.1.2. Scrolling and Zooming

 VoceVista Video is designed to make it easy to change parameters, and to see the effects of those changes immediately.
 The most important parameters that are changed frequently are the displayed time range, and the displayed frequency range.
 The other frequently changed values that affect the display are the dynamic range of the Spectrogram and Spectrum, and the dynamic range of the Waveform and Timeline.

 There are various ways to change those values, but one of the fastest is to use the mouse to drag things with the left button, or to zoom the scales with the mouse wheel.

-If you don't have a mouse wheel, you can point at the scale or window to be zoomed and use the two-finger gesture for scrolling and zooming on your touchpad.
+If you don’t have a mouse wheel, you can point at the scale or window to be zoomed and use the two-finger gesture for scrolling and zooming on your touchpad.
 Generally this consists of moving two fingers up or down on the touchpad.
 Another way to zoom and scroll is to use theand keys on your keyboard.

 The following table lists the mouse commands for scrolling and zooming, and where they can be used:

 |Left click and drag||Scroll||any scale (Time Scale, Frequency Scale, Intensity Scale, Amplitude Scale)|